ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_ahccd/readme_ahccd-datamart_en.md

             * SK (Saskatchewan)
             * YT (Yukon)
 * __XXXXXXX__ : Climate_ID of the climate stations
-* __Variable__ : name of the variable available in the file, taking one of the values : [TMEAN,TMIN,TMAX,PCP,RA,SN,SLP,PSFC,SFCWND]; TMEAN stands for mean temperature, TMIN stands for minimum temperature, TMAX stands for maximum temperature, PCP stands for total precipitation, RA stands for rain; SN stands for snow; SLP stands for sea level pressure; PSFC stands for surface pressure; SFCWND stands for surface wind speed
+* __Variable__ : Name of the variable available in the file, taking one of the values : [TMEAN,TMIN,TMAX,PCP,RA,SN,SLP,PSFC,SFCWND]; TMEAN stands for mean temperature, TMIN stands for minimum temperature, TMAX stands for maximum temperature, PCP stands for total precipitation, RA stands for rain; SN stands for snow; SLP stands for sea level pressure; PSFC stands for surface pressure; SFCWND stands for surface wind speed
-* __TimeStep__ : time step, taking one of the values : [P1Y, P1M]; P1Y stand for 1 year time step and P1M stands for 1 month time step
+* __TimeStep__ : Time step, taking one of the values : [P1Y, P1M]; P1Y stand for 1 year time step and P1M stands for 1 month time step
-* __json__ : constant string indicating the GeoJSON format
+* __json__ : Constant string indicating the GeoJSON format

-Example:  AHCCD_hist_annual_QC_7040446_SLP_P1Y.json
+Example :  AHCCD_hist_annual_QC_7040446_SLP_P1Y.json

 ## List of variables

-Warning: the tables below are not up to date (to come), some variables are missing.
+Warning : the tables below are not up to date (to come), some variables are missing.
 Feel free to [contact us](mailto:ec.dps-client.ec@canada.ca) for more information.

-The available variables and units for AHCCD are:
+The available variables and units for AHCCD are :

 * Maximum temperature (°C)
 * Minimum temperature (°C)